buedaswag/CV/CV.md

 - Managed a DevOps team, improving infrastructure with Django, Kubernetes, and AWS.
 - Built and deployed tools for students using Python, FastAPI, and Docker.
-- Developed a system to collect student submissions, presented in a Django-based dashboard, deployed to AWS Fargate.
+- Developed a Django REST framework API to collect student submissions, presented in a Django-based dashboard, deployed to AWS Fargate.

+_DEVOPS ENGINEER_

+_Mar 2020 - Mar 2022_

+- Authored a comprehensive guide on setting up a professional Python development environment, providing ongoing support to students.
+- Implemented CI/CD pipelines for testing, releasing, and automatic grading of learning materials.

+_DATA SCIENCE INSTRUCTOR_

+_Mar 2020 - Present_

+- Oversaw a team of data scientists in creating and deploying educational content and tools, offering support to students.
+- Designed and conducted a Data Wrangling for Machine Learning Specialization hackathon.
+- Provided mentorship during hackathons, assisting students with technical and machine learning inquiries.
+- Conducted quality assurance for the Python Prep Course materials, ensuring high educational standards.

 **DareData, Lisbon**
 _DATA ENGINEER - AICEP_